Assessments – frequently asked questions

 When do I find out my exam results?

-Marks for exams that take place within the standard assessment periods will be published following the exam boards.
+Marks for exams that take place within the standard assessment periods will be published following the Examination Boards.
 Marks for exams that take place at other times should be released within four weeks of the date of the exam.

 When should I notify the University of my additional support needs?

-You should notify an Assistant Disability Adviser (ADA) of your needs by the allotted deadlines.
-If you notify us of your additional support requirements after these deadlines, the University cannot guarantee that reasonable adjustments will be made for you to sit your examinations.
+You should notify an Assistant Disability Adviser (ADA) of your needs by the published deadlines.
+If you tell us about your additional support requirements after these deadlines, the University cannot guarantee that reasonable adjustments will be made for you to sit your examinations.

 If you need emergency additional support arrangements, for